jessicablank/eat-da-burger/README.md

  Next, I created a random burger generator and styled it to look like the iconic chalkboard from the show.
 I added functionality for users to either type their own burger name or order the burger from the _Burger of the Day_ board.
 During this process I added a little Easter Egg to the console because I am a new developer and I find console messages magical.

  To test these updates, I texted the app link to a friend and his response was "I love this!"
 Phew!
-I asked a few other friends to test and felt good about letting this be the final version (for now).
+I asked a few other friends to test and received positive feedback.
+I feel good about letting this be the final version (for now).

 Here are screenshots of the MVP, the CRUD, and the FINAL.